IntegrateDev/Integrate.Interview.Backend.Golang/README.md

 ```

 ## Writing code
-This solution has a file called `leadsController.go` that will help you get started.
+This solution has a file called `server/controllers/leadsController.go` that will help you get started.
 A single GET endpoint has been provided.

 ## Testing your code
 With your solution running, navigate to http://localhost:1323/swagger/index.html to view the Swagger documentation.